verilator/verilator/docs/guide/warnings.rst

    a var/reg must be used as the target of procedural assignments.

+.. option:: PROFOUTOFDATE

+   Warns that threads were scheduled using estimated costs, despite the fact that data was provided from profile-guided optimization (see :ref:`Thread PGO`) as fed into Verilator using the :option:`profile_data` configuration file option.
+This usually indicates that the profile data was generated from different Verilog source code than Verilator is currently running against.

+   It is recommended to create new profiling data, then rerun Verilator with the same input source files and that new profiling data.

+   Ignoring this warning may only slow simulations, it will simulate correctly.

 .. option:: PROTECTED

    Warning that a 'pragma protected' section was encountered.
 The code